Cyytrus/Cyytrus/README.md

 ## ***Who am I!? :thinking:***

-  - My name is Paulo Castro (*AKA Cyytrus*).
-I currently live in Uberlândia/MG, Brazil, and I am a 20yo **back-end developer focused on _Ruby_ and _Elixir_** languages, **but nothing prevents me from learning new programming languages**, I like C, Haskell, PHP & Golang too.
+- My name is Paulo Castro (AKA Cyytrus).
+I currently live in Uberlândia/MG, Brazil, and I'm a 20yo back-end developer focused on Elixir and Ruby languages, but nothing prevents me from learning new programming languages.
+Functional languages and their frameworks are what I like to use.
+I'm also much interested in blockchains and web3 applications.

+- I'm currently doing a Bachelor's of Information Systems degree at UFU - Universidade Federal de Uberlândia, one of the best Public Universities in Brazil and one of the few universities in my country with a Ph.D. program.

-  - In my free time, I read books, do live coding streams at [twitch.tv](https://twitch.tv/cyytrushe4rt) and write some articles involving coding stuff, you can see them at my [dev.to](https://dev.to/cyytrus) profile!
+- In my free time, I read books, do live coding streams on twitch.tv and write some articles about coding.
+You can see them at my dev.to profile!

-  - I'm studying Information Systems Bachelors degree at ***Universidade Federal de Uberlândia (UFU)***.
+- Learning Erlang and thinking about starting my studies about Rust and Solidity.

+- Technologies and knowledges that I use: Elixir, Phoenix, Docker, PostgreSQL, API'S REST, HTML, CSS, GraphQL, Unity tests, CI/CD, Clean code.

 ----